SnowKing-6/Data-Cleaner-Pro/README.md

 - Remove completely empty rows only\
 - Fill missing values with zero (0)

+✅ **Handling Outliers** - Identifying values that differ significantly from other values in the dataset.\
+- Outliers can affect analysis results, so it's important to handle them appropriately.\
+- Options for handling include removing outliers or replacing them with average values.

 ✅ **Interactive CLI** - Simple and user-friendly command-line interface\
 - No advanced programming knowledge required